keptn/keptn.github.io/content/docs/0.7.x/continuous_delivery/expose_services/index.md

 ## Create Istio Gateway

-* To create an Istio `Gateway`, please follow the offical Istio documentation on [Configuring Ingress using an Istio Gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/#configuring-ingress-using-an-istio-gateway).
+* To create an Istio `Gateway`, please follow the official Istio documentation on [Configuring Ingress using an Istio Gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/#configuring-ingress-using-an-istio-gateway).
 Use the below `gateway.yaml` manifest to create a Istio gateway with the name `public-gateway` in the `istio-system` namespace:

 ```yaml
 ---